-The Gathering assigns each congregation group to a hotel during the late winter and early spring of the Gathering event year, which is shared via online congregational registration accounts.
-This hotel assignment will include: 1) a hotel name, address and contact information, 2) a room assignment worksheet with the number of rooms you've been assigned and a bed configuration for those rooms (for you to map out which youth are in which rooms and which adults are in which rooms), and 3) instructions for following through on your room reservation (how to pay your deposit and reserve these hotel rooms, how to release the hotel rooms that you may no longer need, and a timeline for when you can contact the hotel directly to ask additional guestions about your stay during the Gathering).
+The Gathering assigns each congregation group to a hotel during the winter and early spring of the Gathering event year, which is shared via online congregational registration accounts.
+This hotel assignment will include: 1) a hotel name, address and contact information, 2) room assignment breakdown with the number of rooms you've been assigned and a bed configuration for those rooms (for you to map out which youth are in which rooms and which adults are in which rooms), and 3) instructions for following through on your room reservation (how to release the hotel rooms that you may no longer need, how to request additional rooms, a timeline for when you can contact the hotel directly to ask additional questions about your stay during the Gathering, dates that payments are due).

-Each hotel has a Gathering Community Life team, consisting of pastors, youth leaders and other volunteers.
-Their role is one of hospitality and help.
+Each hotel has at least one Gathering Volunteer, consisting of pastors, youth leaders and other volunteers.
+Their role is one of hospitality and

+DO NOT contact the hotel before the date on the timeline!
+The person who answers the phone at the front desk of your hotel will not have information about Gathering guests staying at their facility until closer to the time of the event, and you'll only confuse them - and yourself!
+Questions about your hotel will either need to wait until the timeline window as instructed by the Gathering or be asked of Gathering staff. help.
 They will be a resource for you in passing along Gathering information, assisting with problem solving and communicating concerns and questions to hotel staff.
-Your Community Life team will also check your congregation in for the Gathering, giving you your wristbands, Gathering Guide Book, and any other material you may need for the event.
+Your Gathering Volunteer will also check your congregation in for the Gathering, giving you your wristbands, Gathering Guide Book, and any other material you may need for the event.
 They will send you off each morning with a prayer and welcome you back in the evening.
 They know which congregations will be in each hotel - and are another set of eyes and ears to help keep everyone safe.